sauccjy/GPU-H2H/README.md

 ```

 We also use partitioning to generate orders.
 Directory ./Partition/13 covers two partition result.
+Such partition are the results of https://github.com/sauccjy/PartitionForGPUH2H.git.

+The partition result can be arbitrary as long as it meets the following format requirements.

 We store there partition result as an Array. ''xxxID.txt'' records such array, and ''xxxCut.txt'' records the partition tree.

-The format of ''xxxID.txt' is:
+The format of ''xxxID.txt' (latitudeID.txt) is:
 ```
 13                  //Node Number;
 0 1.0 6.0 2         //index in array, Longitude, Latitude, vertex ID - 1;